 Reach for this book when your child feels like they do not quite fit in, or when they are struggling to find a 'spark' that makes them feel special.
 It is a beautiful resource for children navigating a new culture or language, offering a mirror for the immigrant experience and a window into the world of performing arts.
 This lyrical biography follows Jose Limon from his childhood in Mexico through the challenges of moving to a new country and eventually discovering his world-changing talent for modern dance.
 It emphasizes that being 'different' is often the very thing that fuels great art.
 The book explores themes of resilience, cultural pride, and the transformative power of creativity.
 It is perfectly suited for children aged 5 to 9, providing a sophisticated yet accessible narrative about finding one's voice through movement and staying true to one's roots even while blooming in new soil.

 The book touches on the Mexican Revolution and the displacement of the family.
 The approach is direct but age-appropriate, focusing on the emotional weight of leaving home rather than graphic conflict.
-It also addresses the frustration of language barriers and discrimination.
+The book depicts instances where Jose is excluded from activities because he doesn't speak English well, and another character makes a hurtful comment about his accent.
+The book depicts Jose being teased for his accent, which may be upsetting for children who have experienced similar situations.
 The resolution is deeply hopeful and realistic, showing that success comes through hard work.

-An elementary-aged child who may feel 'clumsy' or out of place in traditional social or athletic settings, or a child from an immigrant family who is navigating the balance between their home culture and their new environment.
+An elementary-aged child who may feel 'clumsy' or out of place in traditional social or athletic settings.

 Read the historical note at the end to provide context about the Mexican Revolution if the child asks why Jose's family had to leave.
-The book can be read cold, but viewing a brief clip of Jose Limon dancing afterward enhances the experience.
-A parent might notice their child retreating into themselves after being teased for an accent, or perhaps a child who is frustrated because they haven't found a hobby that 'clicks' yet.
+The book can be read cold, but viewing a brief clip of Jose Limon dancing afterward enhances the experience. or perhaps a child who is frustrated because they haven't found a hobby that 'clicks' yet.

 Younger children (5-6) will focus on the 'ugly duckling' transformation and the expressive illustrations.
 Older children (7-9) will better grasp the nuance of cultural identity and the perseverance required to master a craft.

-Unlike many dance biographies that focus on ballet or female dancers, this highlights a male protagonist in modern dance, emphasizing strength, masculinity, and the specific influence of Mexican heritage on art.
+Unlike many dance biographies that focus on ballet or female dancers, this highlights a male protagonist in modern dance, emphasizing strength and the specific influence of Mexican heritage on art.

 The story begins with Jose's childhood in Mexico, surrounded by music and color, before his family is forced to flee the Mexican Revolution.
 In the United States, Jose struggles with a new language and the feeling of being an outsider.
 He tries painting and other arts before witnessing a dance performance that changes his life.
 The narrative follows his rigorous training and his eventual rise as a groundbreaking modern dancer and choreographer who integrated his Mexican heritage into his work.